Feedback Insertion-Deletion Codes

-The change $\Delta v(i):=v(i)-v(i-1)$ of the function $v$ is equal to $g(i-1, i)$, except for the case when $T(i-1)$ is central and there is a crossing.
-So, if the amount of such central crossings is small enough, then $v(n)$ is close to $g(n_1, n)$.
-Thus, $v(n)$ is large and we are done.
-To handle the case with a lot of central crossings, we use the function $u$ and the following proposition.
+The change $\Delta v(i):=v(i)-v(i-1)$ of the function $v$ is equal to $g(i-1, i)$, except for the event that $T(i-1)$ is central and there is a crossing.
+So, if this event is only happening rarely, then $v(n)-v(n_1)$ is close to $g(n_1, n)$.
+Thus, because $v(n_1)$ can be lower bounded by a function of $t(n_1)$, $v(n)$ is large if $g(n_1,n)$ is large and we are done.
+To handle the case when those events appear more frequently, we use the function $u$ and the following proposition.

-\begin{proposition} If $T(i-1)$ is central and there is a crossing, then $u(i)-u(i-1)\geq \log\beta$; otherwise, $u(i)-u(i-1)\geq 0$. \end{proposition}
+\begin{proposition} If $T(i-1)$ is central and there is a crossing, then $u(i)-u(i-1)\geq \log\beta$.
+Otherwise, $u(i)-u(i-1)\geq 0$. \end{proposition}

 So, in this case the function $u$ is big, which implies that the function $u_2$ is also big.
 However, this is not enough to conclude that $T(n)$ is central (c.f.
 Example~\ref{exmp:levelsets-u-v}).
-Consider the moment of the last central crossing.
+Consider the last occurrence of a crossing with the true segment having been central before the crossing.
 At this moment, the true segment can be shown to be also balanced, which means that the function $v_2$ is close to $u_2$, i.e., it is also big.
 To make $v_2$ small again, we must have a lot of incorrect transmissions due to Proposition~\ref{prop::function v2}.

-\begin{proposition} If there is a crossing and $u_1(i-1) \geq u_1''$, then $v_2(i) - v_2(i-1) \geq - \log(\beta)$.
+\begin{proposition} If there is a crossing and $u_1(i-1) \geq u_1''$, then $v_2(i) - v_2(i-1) \geq - \log \beta$.
 If there is no crossing, then

 \end{proposition}